-SUBJECT: Workforce Innovation and Opportunity Act Regional and Local Plan
+Workforce Innovation and Opportunity Act Regional and Local Plan

-Approve the Workforce Innovation and Opportunity Act (WIOA) Regional and Local Plan.
+Recommend that the Fresno Regional Workforce Development Board (FRWDB) approve the Workforce Innovation and Opportunity Act (WIOA) Regional and Local Plan.

 WIOA Sections 106 and 108 and California UI Code Sections 14221-14222 require that local boards submit a comprehensive four (4) year regional and local plan (Plan) to the state board.